Fogarty Institute For Innovation

 How does Fogarty Institute For Innovation spend its money?

 Fogarty Institute For Innovation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Fogarty Institute For Innovation tax-deductible?